deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 - Because our Core library does all the heavy work and exposes easy methods such as `getAccounts`, `getChatlist`, `getChatContacts` and so on, it's much less work maintaining our apps on all platforms, because they basically only need to implement the UI.
 - The core library is thoroughly tested with rust unit tests and integration tests in Python that actually transfer e-mails.
-- The core library can easily be used to write bots and new apps/clients (like deltatouch, a client for Ubuntu touch made by a community member in about a year, read the [blog post](./2023-07-02-deltatouch)).
+- The core library can easily be used to write bots and new apps/clients (like DeltaTouch, a client for Ubuntu touch made by a community member in about a year, read the [blog post](./2023-07-02-deltatouch)).

 ## The C Foreign Function Interface

-The C Foreign Function Interface short CFFI was the first way to link to core.
+The C Foreign Function Interface, short CFFI was the first way to link to core.
 It was introduced back when Björn started the Delta Chat project.
 He wrote the [core in C](https://github.com/deltachat/deltachat-core) and forked the Signal android app for the UI, which is written in Java, so the core is connected via CFFI[^CFFI] and [JNI](https://github.com/deltachat/deltachat-android/blob/main/jni/dc_wrapper.c) (java native interface).